WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: Limitation of

 \toolname achieves a backdoor-free, multi-bit watermarking scheme in the black-box setting for node-level GNNs.
 However, its applicability is inherently limited to GNNs, as LDDE is a property unique to graph-structured data.
 Consequently, \toolname is not applicable to conventional neural networks that operate on Euclidean data.
 Furthermore, \toolname does not support graph-level GNNs in black-box settings.
 These models employ graph pooling operations to aggregate node embeddings into a single graph-level representation.
 Without observable edge structures in the outputs, \toolname cannot be achieved in black-box settings.
-In addition, the applicability of \textit{Setting \romI} of \toolname is restricted in small-scale training graphs, such as {\tt Cora}.
-It leads to an unacceptable drop in the model’s performance on the primary task.
-Although \textit{Setting \romII} and \textit{Setting \romIII} alleviate this issue, they in turn sacrifice robustness against model extraction attacks.
-Finally, the experiments (Section~\ref{Experiments}) reveal dataset-specific weaknesses in robustness.
-For example, \toolname is less robust against pruning for GEN on {\tt CS}, and less robust against fine-tuning for SSG on {\tt DBLP}.
-We speculate that robustness is correlated with the number of prediction classes: datasets with many classes (e.g., {\tt CS}) are more sensitive to pruning, whereas those with very few classes (e.g., {\tt DBLP}) are more vulnerable to fine-tuning.
-This limitation may be mitigated by designing adaptive LDDE distance metrics, which we leave for future work.